Amit-Gupta26/BlueComm/README.md

 - Use custom BlueCommDevice Class, you just have to set it to BlueComm:

         BlueComm.getInstance().setDeviceClass(BlueDeviceTest.class);

+- BlueCommDevice is Serializable, you can use BlueComm to save it in file.
+- Get RSSI of BlueCommDevice.

 ## Disclam
 - This project is still under development.
 It's not yet use in production and it's not yet ready for production.